Table of Contents

 8. Remove unused dependencies

-There are two ways to change you project to .NET Standard or .NET 8:
+There are two ways to change your project to .NET 10:

 1. Create a new project (RECOMMENDED)